Easy Salmon Fish Cakes for Babies

 When can babies eat fish?

-And offer a slice of lemon too!
-Your baby will get to suck on the lemon and you can see if they enjoy the sour taste.
-Or at least laugh at the funny faces they make.
+You can offer the salmon cakes with a slice of lemon, too.
+Your baby will get to suck on the lemon, and you can see if they enjoy the sour taste.
+Or at least laugh at the funny faces they make!

 Equipment